webrecorder/browsertrix/frontend/docs/docs/deploy/admin/org-storage.md

 If any crawls, uploads, or browser profiles have been created on the organization, modifying the primary storage will disable archiving on the organization while files are migrated from the previous to the new storage location.
 Archiving is re-enabled when the migration completes.

-At this time, all files are copied from the prior storage location to the new storage location, and are not automatically deleted from their source location.
+At this time, all files are copied from the previous storage location to the new storage location, and are not automatically deleted from their source location.

 ## Updating Org Replica Storage